filscentia/roman-arabic-numbers/README.md

 Is 45, *XXXXV*, or is it *XLV* or *VL*?

 For this set of test data, the conversion from Roman to Arabic is expected to handle all the above cases.
 Converting to Roman pick in this case the *XLV* format - the number that is the subtractor, in this case the X, should be of the same order of magnitude.

-## Program Design guidelines

-The following are the principles behind the design of the applications

-- Standard Language features only
-  - create a new language-folder if a different style is being used eg functional
-- Custom libraries 3rd party libraries kept to a minimum
-- All code to be typical-ish of the language, but well engineered. i.e. use the language features efficiently - but still well engineered.
-- For testing, applications should take a simple input file and produce output to a set format (see below)
-- Command line interactive mode recommened
-- One implementation per directory, `build.sh` and `run.sh` to define the build and test.
-Actual build system can be per language.
-- Conversion algorthms do not have to be the ones used for other languages.
-Alternatives are suggested.
-Each run is timed!

 ## Contributing Information